galaxyproject/galaxy-hub/src/events/GCC2013/Abstracts/Talks/index.md

 The Galaxy API allows users and administrators to access a rapidly expanding set of Galaxy functionality via REST commands.
 CloudMan is a cloud-based job runtime platform, which allows researchers to easily provision scalable 'virtual clusters' to run Galaxy and other applications in a cloud computing environment, and which provides its own REST-based API.

-As a part of Australia’s Genomics Virtual Laboratory project, we created the [BioBlend](http://bioblend.readthedocs.org/) library, a unified API in a high-level language (python) that wraps the functionality of both Galaxy and CloudMan APIs. !BioBlend encapsulates the underlying REST API of the two applications in a format that is more suitable for programming and thus makes it easier for bioinformaticians to automate end-to-end large-data analysis, from scratch.
+As a part of Australia’s Genomics Virtual Laboratory project, we created the [BioBlend](http://bioblend.readthedocs.org/) library, a unified API in a high-level language (python) that wraps the functionality of both Galaxy and CloudMan APIs.
+BioBlend encapsulates the underlying REST API of the two applications in a format that is more suitable for programming and thus makes it easier for bioinformaticians to automate end-to-end large-data analysis, from scratch.
 Because the end result of a data analysis is still available in the Galaxy environment, the resulting pipeline is highly accessible to collaborators.
 In combination with CloudMan, it is possible to both provision the required infrastructure, and automate complex analyses over large data sets on an as needed basis.

-The library is easily installable via [PyPi](https://pypi.python.org/pypi) and comes with detailed documentation and example scripts. !BioBlend is released under the MIT license.
+The library is easily installable via [PyPi](https://pypi.python.org/pypi) and comes with detailed documentation and example scripts.
+BioBlend is released under the MIT license.
 Documentation and installation instructions can be found at http://bioblend.readthedocs.org/, and the source code is available at https://github.com/afgane/bioblend/.

 <br />